markusressel/CircleWaveView/README.md

 # Usage

-To use this library just include it in your depencencies using
+To use this library just include it in your dependencies using

     repositories {
         ...